BobReal0822/indent-switcher/README.md

 ## Usage

-You can use both command palette or keyboard shortcuts to switch indentations.
+You can use both command palette and keyboard shortcuts to switch indentations.

 ### Run with Command Palette